zachary-krepelka/ranger-vertigo/README.md

 ~/.config/ranger/plugins
 ```

-A single command should suffice, which you can easily copy and paste.
+A single command should suffice, which you can easily copy and paste with the
+button to your right.

 <!--  Unfortunately, I have to break the 80 column rule. -->